IsraaMShtayeh/Learning-Sprint-/Day11.md

 - NaNs not equal to each other ( NaNs only value doesn't  have identity property (meaning is not equal to each other)
 - isNaN() function first converts the argument to a number, and then returns true if the resulting value is NaN
 - Number.isNaN() returns true if and only if the argument is of type Number and the value equals to NaN.
+- Number.isNaN : doesn't do any coercion for us.
 ```javascript
 var x = "n/a"; //NaN
 var y = "Hello";